Compare iRobot Roomba 860 and 650: What Are the Main Differences?

 - Finally, an efficient vacuum pulls dirt and hair off the brushes (or off the debris extractors) and directs it into the bin.

-- AeroForce technology found in Roomba 860 uses debris extractors and delivers an ideal balance of vacuum suction and debris extraction: Tangle free extractors grab and break down debris eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates the airflow, sucking in more debris.
+- AeroForce technology found in Roomba 860 uses counter-rotating dual tangle-free brushes (debris extractors) and delivers an ideal balance of vacuum suction and debris extraction: Tangle free extractors grab and break down debris eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates the airflow, sucking in more debris.
 Thanks to the high efficiency vacuum, the air power is increased considerably in Roomba 860 compared to Roomba 650.

-The AeroVac filter found in Roomba 650 handles quite adequately hair, pet fur, lint and carpet fuzz, but not as well as the HEPA filters do.
+- The AeroVac filter found in Roomba 650 handles quite adequately hair, pet fur, lint and carpet fuzz, but not as well as AeroForce High Efficency filters do.

-The tangle free debris extractors found on Roomba 860 grab and break down debris, eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates airflow, sucking in more debris.
+The tangle-free brushes (also known as debris extractors) found on Roomba 860 grab and break down debris, eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates airflow, sucking in more debris.

 Scheduling can be pre-set up to 7 times per week.
 The robot starts vacuuming as soon as the scheduled time is reached.